 Robots could take blood samples in the near future, benefiting both patients and healthcare professionals.

-A Rutgers team has created a blood collection robot that is as efficient as if not more than human operators.
+A team at Rutgers has created a blood-drawing robot that is as efficient as if not more efficient than human operators.
 This is clearly indicated by the results of the first human clinical study of an automatic blood collection and analysis device.

 The device provides quick results and would allow healthcare professionals to relieve themselves.
 To spend more time treating patients in hospitals and other contexts, and not in manual and distracting operations.

-The results, published in the Technology journal, are comparable or superior to clinical standards, with an overall success rate of 87% for the 31 participants whose blood was drawn.
+The results, published in the journal Technology, are comparable to or above clinical standards, with an overall success rate of 87% for the 31 participants whose blood was drawn.
 For the 25 people whose veins were most easily accessible, the success rate was 97%.

-The device includes an ultrasound robot that creates a real "map" of the veins: the system is completed by the machine that manages the samples and a centrifugal blood analyzer.
+The device includes an ultrasonic robot that creates a real "map" of the veins: the system that manages the samples and a centrifuge blood analyzer complete the system.
 The system could be used in bed and in ambulances, emergency rooms, clinics, doctors' offices, hospitals, wherever there are patients who require it.

 The most widespread practice in the world